Advertiser Disclosure

 Card Issuing

-When comparing all 3 networks, there is 1 main difference between American Express and Mastercard/Visa.
-American Express is both a card issuer AND a payment network.
-Mastercard and Visa are only payment networks.
+When comparing all 3 networks, there is 1 major difference between American Express and Mastercard or Visa.
+American Express is both a card issuer and a payment network, while Mastercard and Visa are only payment networks.
 So what does that mean for you?

 Card Issuer

-The card issuer is the one that actually extends credit to consumers.
-When you use your card, the card issuer pays for the transaction upfront and gets reimbursed once you pay off your bill each month.
+The card issuer is the party that actually extends credit to consumers.
+When you use your card, the card issuer pays for the transaction up front and gets reimbursed once you pay off your bill each month.

-When you are issued an American Express card, you will only deal with American Express.
+When you are issued an American Express card, you only deal with American Express.

-With Mastercard and Visa, you will also have a card issuer — which is typically a bank.
-For example, Chase credit issues cards with Visa will have both the Chase and Visa logos on them.
+With Mastercard and Visa, you also have a card issuer, which is typically a bank.
+For example, Chase issues cards with both the Chase and Visa logos on them.

 Payment Network